SMART Garden Rooms offer an in-house location for safe and productive learning

 Over the past year and a half, in-house education has been restricted due to Covid and SMART Garden Rooms want to help.

 With schools, colleges and universities being closed, we understand both children and adults studying in further education have been poorly affected without focused and physical learning conditions.

 With summer holidays coming up, you may want to help support your children by helping them catch up on what they missed out on.
 In a survey carried out by Newsround, 28% of children feel behind on where they should be at school.
 This unsurprising number means that this summer holidays, families may want to help support their children to help catch up and gain on the education they feel they’ve lost out on.
 Garden Rooms are a great way to learn in a modern and unique learning environment.

 We wanted to come up with some garden ideas to help with how you could use your SMART garden space to the full potential of educating and building on development.
 One key benefit of summer holiday learning is focusing on personal interests and going outside regular curricular boxes to suit your child and their needs.

-Home learning and adding a few activities in your child’s lifestyle this summer holidays may boost confidence in your children when they go back to school in September.
-The Guardian said that home schooling has some great benefits such as:
+Home learning and adding a few activities to your child’s lifestyle this summer holidays may boost confidence in your children when they go back to school in September.
+The Guardian said that homeschooling has some great benefits such as:

 – child-led learning